chancehudson/heteromorphic/README.md

 The structure is inherently copy-on-write because re-using a nonce compromises the private key.
 It might be considered a quantum storage device, committing to a value means not committing to another value without revealing the private key.

+## merkle trees in an encryption space

+it may be possible to embed a merkle tree in a kv structure in an encryption space.
+Using some sort of pointer indirection for memory slots.